google/docsy/content/en/docs/Contribution guidelines/_index.md

 1. Run `hugo server` in the site root directory.
 By default your site will be available at http://localhost:1313/.
 Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
 1. Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.

+### Creating an issue

+If there's something you'd like to see in the docs, but you're not sure how to fix it yourself, please create an issue in [this repository](wherever it goes).
+You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.